-Unless otherwise noted, the term named executive officers (or "NEOs") refers to the group of the five individuals listed in above table, the term "CEO" refers to Mr. Rountree, the term "CFO" refers to Mr. Campbell, and the term "CNG Committee" refers to the Compensation/Nominating & Governance Committee of the Board of Directors of White Mountains.
+Unless otherwise noted, the term Named Executive Officers (or "NEOs") refers to the group of the five individuals listed in the above table, the term "CEO" refers to Mr. Rountree, the term "CFO" refers to Mr. Campbell.

-Business Overview, Significant Transactions in 2015-2017 and Performance Highlights
+Business Overview, Significant Transactions, and Performance Highlights